EDDI-Conferences/eddi-conferences.github.io/README.md

 # EDDI User Conference website

-This repo is to hold the code for the website and related materials, [published at](https://eddi-conferences.github.io).
+This repo is to hold the code for the website and related materials, published at [eddi-conferences.github.io](https://eddi-conferences.github.io).

 Pages are (mostly) written in Markdown.
 The site uses Jekyll, and is mostly data driven.